harishuss1/Climate-Lens/TeamPolicy.md

 - Disagrements should be handled as soon as possible in order to keep the flow of work going.

-- Teamates are expected to review and understand other peoples code in order to potentially fix, or use their code in order to reduce redundancy
+- Teammates are expected to review and understand other peoples code in order to potentially fix, or use their code in order to reduce redundancy

  **Communication is key**